 Where in the world do you feel most at home?

 Is this a trick question?
 At home!
 But outside of that, I’m always happy on a hiking trail, somewhere in nature.
 On trips to Ireland I’ve felt connected in ways I can’t fathom or explain.
-And I love – even to this day – sitting out in centerfield during a ballgame (note: I play in a men’s hardball league), searching the sky for high-flying baseballs.
+And I love –- even to this day –- sitting out in centerfield during a ballgame (note: I play in a men’s hardball league), searching the sky for high-flying baseballs.
 I think it connects me to something innocent and pure, chasing a round white ball under a blue sky.
-I remain a boy at heart.

 What do you wish you could do better?

 I wish I could throw a real good fastball.

 Why did you write Six Innings?